Larry Cummins (bushranger): Conviction and prison

 In the late-afternoon of Sunday, 30 June 1867, Constable William Wiles from Taralga, accompanied by two other constables, Wiles’ son George and John Chalker, proceeded to Larry Cummins’ mother’s house at Menangle Creek near Bolong, where they had been informed the bushranger, John Foran, was located.
 The men surrounded the house and the elder Wiles knocked on the door and announced he was the police.
-At the back of the house Foran “threw down two slabs from the hut” and ran towards a fence, with a revolver in each hand.
-George Wiles, stationed at the back of the house, “called on him to stand” but Foran responded by presenting a revolver at the trooper.
+At the back of the house Foran "threw down two slabs from the hut" and ran towards a fence, with a revolver in each hand.
+George Wiles, stationed at the back of the house, "called on him to stand" but Foran responded by presenting a revolver at the trooper.
 Wiles fired at the bushranger with his horse pistol.
 The bushranger fell to the ground, wounded and yelling with pain.
 Constable Chalker appeared from around the corner of the house and Foran aimed a revolver at him, but William Wiles, also arriving at the scene, fired his rifle near the bushranger, who then surrendered his weapons and was taken into custody.
-Foran ended up with two wounds in his chest and shoulder from the confrontation, both described as “slight flesh wounds”.
+Foran ended up with two wounds in his chest and shoulder from the confrontation, both described as "slight flesh wounds".
 Foran was taken to the Taralga lock-up and conveyed to Goulburn the following day.
-The next day Foran was charged with highway robbery under arms in the Goulburn Police Court (relating to the Mudgee mail robbery in April), after which he was remanded to Bathurst “for further examination”.
-On Monday, August 19, John Foran was charged at Bathurst with armed robbery of Mrs. Webb’s store at Mutton Falls on the Fish River and the earlier robbery at Locke’s public-house at Dirty Swamp, after which the prisoner was remanded in custody to be tried at the next Circuit Court.
+The next day Foran was charged with highway robbery under arms in the Goulburn Police Court (relating to the Mudgee mail robbery in April), after which he was remanded to Bathurst "for further examination".
+On Monday, 19 August, John Foran was charged at Bathurst with armed robbery of Mrs. Webb’s store at Mutton Falls on the Fish River and the earlier robbery at Locke’s public-house at Dirty Swamp, after which the prisoner was remanded in custody to be tried at the next Circuit Court.

 On Friday, 25 October 1867, Cummins and Foran were sentenced in the Bathurst Circuit Court.
-Lawrence Cummins pleaded guilty to six charges of robbery with arms and was sentenced to thirty years’ “hard labour on the roads or other public works of the colony”.
-John Foran, who had pleaded guilty to three charges of armed robbery, received fifteen years’ “hard labour on the roads”.
+Lawrence Cummins pleaded guilty to six charges of robbery with arms and was sentenced to thirty years’ "hard labour on the roads or other public works of the colony".
+John Foran, who had pleaded guilty to three charges of armed robbery, received fifteen years’ "hard labour on the roads".
 Larry Cummins was returned to Berrima Gaol to serve his sentence.